 - 1. Follow the hiring process laid out by CDS and outlined in this chapter - 2.
-Monitor your department's student employment budget to ensure you are not over spending and track students' hours to make sure they are taking required breaks and not working over 20 hours per week - 3.
-Keep track of student employee wages throughout the years to ensure they receive a yearly 5 cent raise as indicated on the Student Employment Wage Chart - 4.
-Ensure all new employees complete the Student Employment contract and sections I & II of the I-9 form before their first day of work (as outlined in the Post-Hire Checklist).
+Monitor your department's student employment budget to ensure you are not over spending and track students' hours to make sure they are taking required breaks and not working over 20 hours per week.
+Additionally, no student employee may work more than 8 hours in one day. - 3.
+Keep track of student employee wages throughout the years to ensure they receive a yearly 5 cent raise as indicated on the Student Employment Wage Chart.
+It is the responsibility of the supervisor and student worker to ensure the 5 cent raise is noted on the student worker contract.
+Back pay will not be granted to students if it is not noted at the time of submission.
+A new contract will need to be submitted with the new rate, and it will be effective in the next pay period - 4.
+Ensure all new employees complete the Student Employment contract and sections I & II of the I-9 form BEFORE their first day of work (as outlined in the Post-Hire Checklist).
 Students who begin work before these forms are completed are at risk of suspension, delay of payment, and/or termination of their student employment.
 If you are unsure if these documents were complete, check with the Office of Disbursements. - 5.
 Ensure all employees complete the required onboarding tasks as outlined on the Student Employee Post Hire Checklist - 6.
 Set clear expectations with your student employees for work schedules, responsibilities, and performance - 7.
 Give feedback throughout the year and complete and submit bi-yearly Performance Evaluations form to the Student Employment Coordinator - 8.
 Make sure your students are correctly completing and submitting their timesheets.
-Approve and submit timesheets to disbursements in a timely manner - 9.
+Approve and submit timesheets to Disbursements in a timely manner - 9.
 Model good work habits such as punctuality, dependability, efficiency, and professionalism - 10.
 Supervisors are expected to know and understand Student Worker and Graduate Assistant work policies outlined in this guidebook